 After you have evaluated all the applicants to your program(s), you must determine for each program the order of preference for applicants.
-On your Rank Order List for each program, rank your most preferred applicant first, your next most preferred applicant second, and so on.
+On each program's Rank Order List, rank your most preferred applicant first, your next most preferred applicant second, and so on.

 For each program, your Rank Order List should reflect the true desirability of each applicant to that program.

 Your best strategy is to rank applicants in order of your true preferences, without consideration for how you think your program will be ranked by any applicant.

 If your program has more than one position, the specific rank numbers you assign to your most preferred applicants, up to the number of positions to be filled from that list, are not significant.
 For example, if two positions are to be filled from a Rank Order List, the specific rank numbers (1 or 2) assigned to the two most preferred applicants are not significant, as positions are available for both of these applicants.
 However, for less preferred applicants (ranks 3 and onward) the specific rank numbers are very significant as they indicate your preference for each of these applicants if the program cannot match with both of the most preferred applicants.

 You should rank all applicants who are acceptable for each program.
 For example, if there are 10 applicants for one position at your program and you determine from your evaluations that 9 of the 10 applicants would be acceptable, you should rank all 9 applicants on your Rank Order List in order of your preference.
 Applicants generally apply to and rank several programs, therefore Program Directors who do not list all acceptable applicants for each program may not fill all their positions.
 By submitting a longer list of applicants, you may increase the likelihood of filling all of your positions.